dylan-lang/opendylan/README.rst

   in both prmcli.h and pthrdext.c.
 The comments in the above URL weren't explicit about that.

+  For MPS 1.108.0 I (cgay) encountered this problem on Ubuntu 11.04:

+    cc1: warnings being treated as errors
+    protlii3.c: In function ‘sigHandle’:
+    protlii3.c:115:3: error: case label is not an integer constant expression protlii3.c:116:3: error: case label is not an integer constant expression make[2]: *** [lii4gc/hi/protlii3.o] Error 1
+    make[1]: *** [target] Error 2
+    make: *** [mmdw.a] Error 2

+  To work around it edit gc.gmk to remove -Werror from CFLAGSCOMPILER.

 The main point to notice here is that you don't just build the default target, as described in the MPS documentation.
 You must build mmdw.lib or mmdw.a instead.